Resolute, Nunavut: Facilities

-The Tudjaat Co-op, part of the Arctic Co-operatives, runs a grocery/retail store and a hotel.
-There is also an airport gift shop called Polar Bear Hut.
+The Tudjaat Co-op, part of the Arctic Co-operatives, runs a grocery/retail store.

-The town has three hotels – Qausuittuq Inns North, South Camp Inn, and the Airport Hotel – which have fewer than 100 rooms each, and several lodges.
+The town has two hotels – South Camp Inn, and the Airport Hotel (Narwhal), which are operated by Atco Frontec Ltd – which have fewer than 60 rooms each, and several self contained apartments.
+The hotels are also equipped with WiFi internet and gym spaces.
 Other facilities include a Royal Canadian Mounted Police Detachment, a school (which provides education from kindergarten to Grade 12) and a gym.
 There is also a remote campus of Nunavut Arctic College.

 There is the Resolute Bay Health Centre/Nursing Station, staffed by nurses with a doctor visiting several times a year.
 Patients may be flown to the Qikiqtani General Hospital in Iqaluit or Ottawa.

 Unlike a lot of Arctic communities there is only one church, the Resolute Bay Anglican Church.

 Broadband communications

 The community has been served by the Qiniq network since 2005.
 The Qiniq network is designed and operated by SSi Canada.
 In 2017, the network was upgraded to 4G LTE technology, and 2G-GSM for mobile voice.